opnsense/docs/source/manual/firewall.rst

     this can be configured in :menuselection:`Firewall --> Settings --> Firewall Maximum States`.
     (The help text shows the default number of states on your platform)

+States can also be quite convenient to find the active top users on your firewall at any time, as of 21.7 we added an easy to use "session" browser for this purpose.
+You can find it under :menuselection:`Firewall --> Diagnostics --> Sessions`.

 ....................
 Action